 Shave removal is a minimally invasive technique used to remove superficial moles called junctional nevi.
-It has a higher chance of recurrence if used on moles that are deeper in the skin called intradermal nevus.
-The procedure is done under local anesthesia and takes under 5 minutes.
-The follow up care is minimal, with only Aquaphor® and a bandage for 3-7 days.
-Since no sutures are used, patients may return to exercise routines immediately.
+Moles removed via shave have a higher chance of recurrence if used on deeper moles, called intradermal nevus.
+The procedure is done under local anesthesia and takes under five minutes.
+Follow-up care involves only Aquaphor and a bandage for seven to fourteen days.
+Sutures are not used with this method, so you may return to your normal routines, including exercise, right away.